RaptureAwaits/lc-yeahtruck/README.md

 # lc-yeahtruck
-Sound replacement mod for hit video game Lethal Company.
-Plays *that bit* from hit song "Won't get fooled again" by "The Who" when the company truck is rolled.
+Sound mod for hit video game Lethal Company.
+Plays *that bit* from hit song 'Won't get fooled again' by 'The Who' when the company truck leaves the ground or is rolled.